ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 : An entity which can receive network incident notification, store and query the information of network incidents for data analysis.
 It has no control on incident server.

-Probable cause:
+Probable root cause:
-:  A factor is considered the probable cause of a problem if removing it fully resolves an ongoing incident -- specifically regarding network or service impairments and their related consequential failures and symptoms -- and prevents the problem from recurring.
+:  A factor is considered the probable root cause of a problem if removing it fully resolves an ongoing incident -- specifically regarding network or service impairments and their related consequential failures and symptoms -- and prevents the problem from recurring.
 Causality is defined as the implementation of an inductive process